What is the Local Government Annual Budget Process?

 Building the budget in a spreadsheet can lead to many back-and-forth emails and confusion over who made what changes and why.
 Reconciling Excel spreadsheets takes time spent away from strategic priorities.
 If department-level modifications repeatedly change overall budget requests, you can avoid tedious manual updates by adopting cloud-based software, such as OpenGov, that keeps everything up-to-date.

-For more information on how budgeting software can make public sector budgets even more effective, download OpenGov’s Buyer’s Guide to Modern Budgeting Software and Best Practices in Local Government Budgeting.
+For more information on how budgeting software can make public sector budgets even more effective, download these resources: The CFO’s Guide to Modern ERP Software and The Excel Lover’s Guide to Enhancing Budget.